Why astronaut Chris Hadfield isn't afraid of death

 Former astronaut Chris Hadfield is not afraid of death.

 That might seem surprising, given the safety record of human spaceflight.
 To date, 565 men and women have ventured into space, and 32 have died while going up, coming down or preparing for flight.
-Do the math, and that means an astronaut’s odds of dying on the job are more than 1 in 20.
+Statistically speaking, an astronaut’s odds of dying on the job are more than 1 in 20.

 That was a stark reality for someone like Hadfield, who spent 35 years as a military pilot and astronaut before retiring from the Canadian Space Agency in 2013.
 Hadfield flew into Earth orbit three times, including two trips aboard the space shuttle and one aboard the troubled Russian Mir space station.